agiresearch/OpenP5/README.md

 ## More Results

-More results on selected datasets can be found in `./OpenP5_more_results.pdf`
+More results on various datasets can be found in `./OpenP5_more_results.pdf`

 ## Usage